Jacques Offenbach: Arrangements and editions

 Efforts to present critical editions of Offenbach's works have been hampered by the dispersion of his autograph scores to several collections after his death, some of which do not grant access to scholars.
+Although Auguste catalogued the sketches and manuscripts after his father's death, when the composer's widow died the surviving daughters battled over the papers.
+Many of his papers may have been lost in the collapse of the city archives in Cologne in 2009.